 It is very normal and common for people to experience and express tender and painful feelings in sessions, especially as I provide a safe and private place to cry, be angry, etc. Clients can feel stirred up or somewhat upset after talking about their difficulties — it can be a good idea to schedule sessions at a time that allows for not having to get back to work or duties immediately.
 We also can work on our pacing and ways of containing, self-soothing and regrouping.
 Certainly some discomfort comes with change, but overall, in my opinion and experience, the long–term benefits of therapy far outweigh the pain of staying stuck.

-If you are meeting me in person in my Ottawa office, have a seat in the waiting room, and fill in the information sheet (address etc.) on the clipboard there.
+If you are meeting me in person in my Ottawa office, have a seat in the waiting room.
 I will come out for you at your appointment time.
 We will sit and talk about what has brought you to my office.
 I will ask questions to help you tell me about yourself, your life circumstances, and what you would like to accomplish in working with me.
 You can decide how much or how little you want to tell me right away.
 My goal is to have a beginning sense of who you are, what matters to you, and how I might be of service.
 In addition, I am open to your questions, and overall, seeing if we are a good match (if I think someone else would serve you better, I will refer you).
 You pay me, I give you a receipt, and if we agree, we book your next appointment.

 If we are meeting via secure video conferencing, please see the details under that tab in Available Across Ontario for setting up for our first session.